MachineCase/machinecase.github.io/_posts/2025-05-14-static-stealth.md

 Legitimate software that decodes tables at runtime exists, but the decode-then-use directly into `RAX` for `syscall` is a strong tell.

 Ideas

-• treat signed system runtimes and known JIT processes differently
+• treat signed system runtimes and known JIT processes differently.

-• require at least two strong signals together, for example decode-then-use plus file write or process creation
+• require at least two strong signals together, for example decode-then-use plus file write or process creation.

-• consider short time windows so a tight decode-then-syscall pattern is not lost in background noise
+• consider short time windows so a tight decode-then-syscall pattern is not lost in background noise.

 ## Short FAQ

-Does this require JIT entitlements
+Does this require JIT entitlements?

 No. The sample executes `syscall` from `.text` and does not allocate or execute from RWX memory.

 What breaks the stealth here